Mazhar004/azure-service-bus/password_less/README.md

-# Azure Service Bus Publisher and Subscriber
+# Azure Service Bus Publisher and Subscriber (Password Less)

 This project demonstrates how to use Azure Service Bus to `publish` and `subscribe` to messages using `passwordless authentication`.